mapzen/opzworks/README.md

 #### berks

 Build the berkshelf for a stack, or only upload the Berksfile to allow remote berkshelf management on the host, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.

-If there is a `Berksfile.opsworks` present in your opsworks-${project} repo, it will simply be copied in and uploaded to S3.
-You can then enabled self-management of the berkshelf on the stack.
-Every host will then build and manage its own berkshelf.
-Note that this options is only available for Chef 11.10 Opsworks Stacks.

 ## Configuration